WalletWasabi/WasabiDoc/docs/using-wasabi/Deanonimization.md

 To avoid being tracked in this way, it is important to make all payment requests and other mentions of addresses via encrypted channels:
 - Make sure the website you are visiting has HTTPS enabled when you search for Bitcoin addresses
 - Use VPNs and Tor when possible.
 You should check addresses with Blockstream Explorer via their [.onion v3 address](http://explorerzydxu5ecjrkwceayqybizmpjjznk5izmitf2modhcusuqlid.onion/).
-- Encrypt your communications with PGP (emails, files and text) and OTR (chats)
+- Encrypt your communications with PGP (emails, files and text) and OTR (chats).

 ## Possessing a wallet file might be enough proof that you control Bitcoin